 The American Academy of Dermatology suggests:

-- Acne-prone skin and oily skin: Look for ‘non-comedogenic’ sunblocks, or simply those that will not clog pores
+- For acne-prone skin and oily skin: Look for ‘non-comedogenic’ sunblocks, or simply those that will not clog pores

-- Dry skin: Labels with ‘moisturizing’ are your go-to
+- For dry skin: Labels with ‘moisturizing’ are your go-to

-- Allergy-prone or sensitive skin: Avoid sunscreens with fragrance, parabens or oxybenzone.
+- For allergy-prone or sensitive skin: Avoid sunscreens with fragrance, parabens or oxybenzone.